CelineDknp/ICSMEArtefact/INSTALL.md

 ## Version B: VM install

-1. If you don't have it already or have an older version, download <a href="https://www.virtualbox.org/wiki/Downloads" target="_blank">VirtualBox</a>
+1. If you don't have it already or have an older version, download [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
 2. Download our VM files [here](https://zenodo.org/deposit/6806075)
 3. Unzip the files (somewhere easy to find)
 4. Import the VM into your VirtualBox: Machine -> Add -> Navigate to our downloaded file -> Select the "FuzzyParsingICSMEArtifact.vbox" -> Open